backdrop-contrib/customerror/README.txt

 error alternate for authenticated.

-If your handling of access denied errors allows the user to log in after been shown the message, customerror keeps track of what page the user is trying to access.
+If your handling of access denied errors allows the user to log in after been shown the message, CustomError keeps track of what page the user is trying to access.
 After succesfully logging in, the user will be redirected to the page he or she originally requested.